sxs-collaboration/spectre/docs/Tutorials/EventsAndTriggers.md

 "Completion" event) does not directly affect the execution of the algorithm on the element.
 The effects of events are limited to sending messages.
-The most commonly used events (such as the \ref dg::Events::ObserveErrorNorms "ObserveErrorNorms" event) send data to be written to disk, but have no long-term effects on the simulation state.
+The most commonly used events (such as the \ref
+::Events::ObserveNorms "ObserveNorms" event) send data to be written to disk, but have no long-term effects on the simulation state.
 Others (such as \ref Events::ChangeSlabSize "ChangeSlabSize") can have indirect effects when \ref dev_guide_parallelization_actions